Frequently Asked Questions

 - Community Votes — More upvotes increase the score.
 Reports with no votes start at a neutral midpoint.

 A report's score is calculated when it is first submitted or edited.
 When a vote is cast, all report scores for that game are recalculated automatically.
+Report age decays gradually across a two-year window, and emulator version text is not scored directly.

 To submit a report you need to: